TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/azure.md

 </ul>

-Support for Microsoft Azure in Yugabyte Platform is currently in the works.
+Support for Microsoft Azure in ZNbase Platform is currently in the works.
 Until support is added, you can configure Microsoft Azure as an [on-premises data center](../onprem).